5T33Z0/Clover-Crate/ACPI/README.md

 ### AddMCHC

-Adds MCHC device which is related to the Memory Controller and is sually combined with `FixSBUS` to get the System Management Bus Controller working.
+Adds MCHC device which is related to the Memory Controller and is usually combined with `FixSBUS` to get the System Management Bus Controller working.
 In general, a device of the `0x060000` class is absent in the DSDT, but for some chipsets this device is serviceable, and therefore it must be attached to I/O Reg in order to properly wire the power management of the PCI bus.

 ### FixAirport